Fraction of Absorbed PAR (FAPAR)

 - The satellite has been operating for almost 15 years (177 months) since its launch in March 1998.
 Over 6.8 million images of the Earth have been acquired since then.

 • The SPOT-4 mission end is foreseen for the end of 2012.
 11)

 • On June 25, 2011, SPOT-4 captured a new volcano eruption in Chile (Figure 7).
-A new crater began erupting on June 4, 2011 in the Puyehue-Cordón Caulle volcano range in the Andes, near the Chile-Argentina border.
-The eruption sent a huge plume of ash 10 km high and 5 km wide into the air that threatened the health of residents in the surrounding area.
+A new crater began erupting on June 4, 2011, in the Puyehue-Cordón Caulle volcano range in the Andes, near the Chile-Argentina border.
+The eruption sent a huge plume of ash 10 km high and 5 km wide into the air which threatened the health of residents in the surrounding area.
 Over 4,000 people have been evacuated.
 The SPOT-4 image was tasked for the International Charter on Space and Major Disasters to support evacuation and mitigation planning.
 13)